Kansas City Wrongful Death Attorneys

 - Compensation for the suffering the deceased experienced between injury and death

-At Popham Law in Kansas City, our personal injury attorneys seek to give families full compensation for these losses and for suffering.
-It is important to note, however, that wrongful death cases can be extremely complicated, but as the Popham attorneys are armed with years of defense experience, we are confident that we can build a strong case to give you the financial compensation you deserve.
+At The Popham Law Firm in Kansas City, our personal injury attorneys seek to give families full compensation for these losses and for suffering.
+It is important to note, however, that wrongful death cases can be extremely complicated, but as the Popham attorneys are armed with years of experience, we are confident that we can build a strong case to give you the financial compensation you deserve.

 Definition of Wrongful Death in Missouri

 Pursuing a wrongful death case is not revenge.
 Missouri law is on your side.
 According to Chapter 537 of Missouri’s Torts and Actions for Damages statues, RSMo 537.080.1, wrongful death results from an act, conduct, occurrence, transaction, or circumstance which, if death had not ensued, would have entitled the deceased to negligence damages from the liable person, party, or corporation.

 Most people who contact us want to know: Do I have a case?

 If you would like your personal injury case to be reviewed, just fill out the short questionnaire below.
 We’ll get in touch shortly after looking over your information.

 Or Call Us Now at (816) 221-2288 or (844) 243-2288 to discuss your case.

 Furthermore, the proper parties who may bring a wrongful death lawsuit include: